PJM Glossary

 Right of First Refusal (ROFR)

-Right of First Refusal (ROFR) means that incumbent transmission owners have the right to construct, own and propose cost recovery for any new transmission project that is located within their service territory and approved for inclusion in a transmission plan developed through FERC guidelines.
-The FERC has stated in Order 1000 that it is unjust and unreasonable to grant incumbent transmission providers a federal right of first refusal with respect to certain transmission projects because doing so may result in the failure to consider more efficient or cost-effective solutions to regional needs and, in turn, result in the inclusion of higher-cost solutions in the regional plan.
+Incumbent transmission owners have the right to construct, own and propose cost recovery for any new transmission project that is located within their service territory and approved for inclusion in a transmission plan developed through FERC guidelines.
+FERC has stated in Order 1000 that it is unjust and unreasonable to grant incumbent transmission providers a federal right of first refusal with respect to certain transmission projects because doing so may result in the failure to consider more efficient or cost-effective solutions to regional needs and, in turn, result in the inclusion of higher-cost solutions in the regional plan.

 RTO Unforced Capacity Obligation

-Represents the net amount of unforced capacity megawatts cleared in Delivery Year RPM Auctions on behalf on LSEs.
+Represents the net amount of unforced capacity megawatts cleared in delivery year capacity market auctions on behalf of load-serving entities.

 RTO Weather Normalized Summer Peak